Daniil-C/game_system/doc/source/start.rst

 Start
 =====

-Client and server are started as modules using python -m module_name
+Client and server are started as modules using python -m 'module_name'

 Environment variables
 ---------------------